tcarroll/tcarroll/README.md

 ### About Me
 * I'm a full-stack software engineer

-* My side project is building a web application that lets me manage and share the things that make me smart
+* My side project is building a web application that lets people manage and share the things that make them smart

 * I don't use Twitter